forsethnico/parks-passport/README.md

 - Add additional images/styling for "loading" and other error handling.

 ## Technologies
-This project used TypeScript, React, React Router, CSS.
-Cypress Testing was also used.
-Additional technologies learned specifically for this project included media queries for mobile responsivenss and making network requests to fetch information from an API of our choosing.
+This project used JavaScript, React, React Router, CSS.
+Cypress E2E testing was also used.
+Additional technologies learned specifically for this project included media queries for mobile responsiveness and making network requests to fetch information from an API of our choosing.

 ## Contributors
-This solo project was built by [Nicole Forseth](https://github.com/forsethnico) at Turing School of Software and Design.
+This solo project was built in 4 days by [Nicole Forseth](https://github.com/forsethnico) at Turing School of Software and Design.